 Selling, general and administrative expenses include all operating costs not included in cost of goods sold.
 These expenses include all payroll and payroll-related expenses and occupancy expenses related to our stores and to our operations at our headquarters, including utilities, depreciation and amortization.
-They also include marketing expense, which primarily includes television advertising, catalog production, digital marketing, mailing and print advertising costs, as well as all logistics costs associated with shipping product to our customers, consulting and software expenses and professional services fees.
+They also include marketing expense, which primarily includes television advertising, catalog production, mailing and print advertising costs, as well as all logistics costs associated with shipping product to our customers, consulting and software expenses and professional services fees.
 Selling, general and administrative expenses as a percentage of net sales is usually higher in lower-volume quarters and lower in higher-volume quarters because a portion of the costs are relatively fixed.

 Our historical sales growth has been accompanied by increased selling, general and administrative expenses.
-The most significant components of these increases are occupancy, depreciation, marketing, and payroll expenses.
+The most significant components of these increases are advertising, marketing, rent/occupancy and payroll costs.
 While we expect these expenses to increase as we continue to open new stores, increase brand awareness and grow our organization to support our growing business, we believe these expenses will decrease as a percentage of sales over time.
+Our shipping and handling expenses increased during the second half of the year because of additional surcharges due to the strained distribution network.